 Historic Huguenot Street: This is a National Historic Landmark District that includes the DuBois Fort, a colonial stone house that is now the visitors center.
 Huguenot St. is the oldest authentic museum street in the US and dates back to 1677.
 The area was settled by French Huguenots.
 There are a number of historic stone houses and a reconstructed 1717 French Church.
-My Grandmother was a DuBois so it was a treat visiting the old family homestead for the first time!
+My Grandmother was a DuBois who settled here, so it was a treat visiting the old family homestead for the first time!

 If you have the time, you might plan a visit to the Samuel Dorsky Museum of Art at SUNY New Paltz.